Meet the Early Career Colloid committee:

 Website and Social Media

-Dr Kirsty Stark
+Dr Kirsty Stark (Battelle UK)

 - Nanoparticle synthesis and characterisation

 Kirsty obtained her MChem in Chemistry from the University of Sheffield followed by a PhD in the Colloid and Polymer Engineering Group in the Department of Chemical Engineering at the University of Leeds.
 Her thesis was focussed on preventing the loss of encapsulated actives by utilising an impermeable metallic film deposited onto an emulsion droplet template.
 Research interests include synthesis, characterisation and interfacial properties of colloidal systems such as metal nanoparticles and emulsions, polymer engineering, surface science and nanotechnology.
+Currently she is working in formulation development and evaluation in crop care using a broad range of colloidal materials and methods for both clients and unmet industrial needs.

 Dr David Growney (Lubrizol Limited)